open-source-learners/communityink/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# courses materials
+# Courses Materials

-welcome to Community ink where we store
+Welcome to Community Ink where we store academic materials and resouces according to each course.